 - Other special circumstances, including socioeconomic standing; educational goals; cultural background; employment, internships, etc.; race or ethnicity; personal experiences and hardships; personal responsibilities; and any additional information submitted by the applicant

 Enrollment pressures at the University may not permit admission of all who qualify for certain academic programs.
-When this occurs, the Office of Admissions will, within applicable law, admit those students who are judged to be most able to contribute to and benefit from the University’s rich, diverse, and academically challenging environment.
+When this occurs, the Office of Admissions, within applicable law, admits those students who are judged to be most able to contribute to and benefit from the University’s rich, diverse, and academically challenging environment.
 Additional admissions requirements for some undergraduate programs are described in Major-Specific Application Requirements.

 Grade point average computation.
 A transfer applicant’s grade point average on transferable college coursework is a significant indicator of the applicant’s academic strength.
 Because the Office of Admissions considers academic background as a factor when making transfer decisions, the grade point average can play an important role in an applicant’s final admission decision.

-The admission grade point average is computed on all transferable college coursework the student has undertaken, whether passed, failed, or repeated.
-Details about how the Office of Admissions computes GPA for transferable coursework is available on Computing GPA.
+The admission grade point average (GPA) is computed on all transferable college coursework the student has undertaken, whether passed, failed, or repeated.
+The Office of Admissions uses the University's numerical equivalents as described in Academic Policies and Procedures when computing GPA for transferable coursework.

 Transfer and evaluation of credit.
 Applicants for transfer admission must submit official transcripts of all coursework taken at all other institutions for evaluation by the Office of Admissions.
 This evaluation determines whether the coursework could in any circumstance qualify for transfer credit at the University, but it does not constitute approval of the credit for use toward a degree; such approval is solely within the jurisdiction of a student’s academic dean.